This course trains you to deepen and integrate your conceptual and experiential understanding of the process of change at several levels.

 In addition to our sessions together as a group, you will be assigned to ongoing Focusing partnerships between sessions.

-See below: Why this course? | Why this instructor? | Curriculum | Videos | What this course entails | Dates | Cost | Registration |
+See below: | Curriculum | Homework & time commitment | The instructor | Dates | Cost | Registration |

 Curriculum